Dr David F Taylor

 - "Macklin's Look," in Charles Macklin and the Practice of Enlightenment, ed.
 Ian Newman and David O'Shaughnessy (Liverpool University Press).
 Forthcoming.

-- "Staging the War at Sea: Race, Re-enactment, Nationhood," in The Cultural History of the Sea: The Long Eighteenth Century, ed.
-Jonathan Lamb (Bloomsbury).
-Forthcoming.
+- "Staging the War at Sea: Re-enactment, Repetition, and Race," in The Cultural History of the Sea: The Long Eighteenth Century, ed.
+Jonathan Lamb (Bloomsbury, 2021), 87-111.

 - "The Practice of Parody," in The Oxford Handbook of Eighteenth-Century Satire, ed.
 Paddy Bullard (Oxford University Press, 2019), 353-68.